Rolex watch murder: Aftermath

-After Jonaris's trial and execution, Saifon Ngammoo returned to Thailand and settled in her hometown in Thailand, where she built a house there with her Nepalese husband.

-The murder took on the same day of Columbine High School massacre, but one year earlier.

 The Rolex watch murder was considered a notable crime that shook Singapore.
-In July 2015, Singapore's national daily newspaper The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the 1998 Rolex murder as one of the top 25 crimes that shocked the nation since its independence in 1965.
-The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
+In July 2015, Singapore's national daily newspaper The Straits Times published an e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the 1998 Rolex murder as one of the top 25 crimes that shocked the nation since its independence in 1965.
+The book was borne out of a collaboration between the Singapore Police Force and the newspaper itself.
 The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
 The paperback edition of the book was published and first hit bookshelves in June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after publication.

 The case was one of forensic pathologist Chao Tzee Cheng's famous cases; this was also his last reported major case, as Professor Chao died in New York in 2000, two years after the Rolex watch murder and one year after Jonaris was executed.
 The case was re-enacted in the 2014 crime show Whispers of the Dead, and it aired as the seventh episode of the show's second season.
-Details like Jonaris's name (it was changed to Ismail Radin) were changed for dramatic purposes, but overall, the way Jonaris murdered Poh and his defence in trial was faithful to the real-life details.
+Details like Jonaris's name (it was changed to Ismail Radin) were changed for dramatic purposes, but overall, the way Jonaris murdered Poh and his defence in the trial was faithful to the real-life details.